Superbition/Celestte-Docs/docs/using_polyel/validation.md

 `DateEquals:date|field`

 The field under validation must match the given date, you may use another field's name as the date value.
 All dates are processed through the PHP `strtotime` function.

+#### DistinctFrom
+---

+`DistinctFrom:field|value1,value2,...`

+The field being validated must be different from the given fields value or different from the given value.
+Note that you can pass multiple fields or values.